MuhammedZohaib/My-Second-Brain/OOP/Java Collections.md

 > `Elements must be unique?
 > If Order is important then use sorted set else use set
 > `Does Insertion Order Matter?
-> If inseriton order matter use Double end que else use list.
+> If insertion order matter use Double end Que else use list.

 ![[Pasted image 20221014031827.png]]

-**Collection Behaviours:**
+**Collection Behavior:**
 1. `size()`
 2. `isEmpty()`
 3. `add(element)`